-A client’s environmental and social issues can affect their cash flow, their ability to operate, or their ability to grow their business.
-Our policies and processes help us identify and manage risks associated with a client’s environmental and social issues, minimizing our exposure to credit, reputational and legal risk.
-By incorporating environmental and social issues in the credit risk assessment process, we also help to promote the importance of good environmental and social standards in all types of business.
+A client’s environmental and social issues can affect their cash flow, their ability to operate, or the ability to grow their business.
+Our experience and knowledge along with our policies and processes help us identify and manage risks associated with a client’s environmental and social issues, minimizing our exposure to credit, reputational, regulatory and legal risk.
+By incorporating environmental and social issues in the credit risk assessment process, we also help to promote the importance of maintaining superior environmental and social practices in the client’s business.

-The scenario below shows how a client’s environmental risk may translate into a risk for RBC.
+The scenario below shows how a client’s environmental risk may translate into risk for RBC.

-We consider the impact of environmental and social factors in all our activities, not just financing.
-This policy applies to our own operations, any acquisitions or projects, and to the development of new financial products or services, to name a few.
-It requires that a thorough review and analysis be done where RBC may be exposed to risks due to environmental or social issues.
+We consider the impact of environmental and social issues in all our activities, not just financing.
+Our Enterprise-wide ESRM Policy applies to our own operations, any acquisitions or projects, and to the development of new financial products or services, to name a few.
+It requires completion of a thorough review and analysis when RBC may be exposed to risks due to environmental or social issues.

 RBC lenders and risk managers are obligated to adhere to our enterprise-wide Policy for Social and Environmental Risk Management for Projects in accordance with our commitment to the Equator Principles.
 In accordance with the Equator Principles, RBC’s Policy applies to the following four financial products and services: (i) Project Finance Advisory Services, (ii) Project Finance, (iii) Project-Related Corporate Loans, and (iv) Bridge Loans.
 The relevant thresholds and criteria for application are detailed in the Equator Principles, June 2013 .

-The purpose of this policy is to ensure that we identify and address environmental risks in our commercial loans and mortgage transactions.
+The purpose of these policies is to ensure that we identify and address environmental risks in our commercial, agricultural, and small business loan and mortgage transactions.
 We follow a detailed environmental due diligence process to ensure we apply a suitable level of analysis on a transaction.
 We consider a number of factors including the size and type of transaction, conditions of the loan, and the nature of the client's business.

-We have a specialized policy for lending to public sector entities in Canada.
-It takes into account the different risk profile of public sector entities and the fact that often, credit facilities are unsecured.
+Our policy for financing the public sector in Canada takes into account the different risk profiles of public sector entities and the fact that credit facilities are often unsecured.